Urdorf railway station

 Urdorf is a railway station in the Swiss canton of Zurich.
 The station is situated close to the boundary of the municipalities of Schlieren and Urdorf and, whilst it is actually in the former, it takes its name from the latter.
-The station is located on the Zurich to Zug via Affoltern am Albis railway line.
+The station is located on the Zurich to Zug via Affoltern am Albis railway line, within fare zone 154 of the Zürcher Verkehrsverbund (ZVV).

 Urdorf railway station should not be confused with Urdorf Weihermatt railway station, situated some 1.25 km away on the same line and served by the same trains.